Latecomessnow/network/README.md

 # network
-* Learn the network protocol stack, how data is transmitted in the network.
+* Learning of the network protocol stack, learning how data is transmitted in the network.